Sebastian-Griesbach/Generic-Configuration-Builder/README.md

 ~MODULE = foos.module
 ~CLASS = FooClass
 argument_that_needs_chield_from previous_instance = *name_of_previous_instance.child

-...
 ```

-This works recursivly, so you could write `*instance.child.subchild` as well.
+This works recursively, so you could write `*instance.child.subchild` as well.

 ### Parsing torch and numpy arrays

-If you have numpy or pytorch installed AND the class you want to instanciate uses type hints in the signature of its `__init__` function, then you may pass array as arguments additionally to the other data types.
+If you have numpy or pytorch installed AND the class you want to instantiate uses type hints in the signature of its `__init__` function, then you may pass an array as arguments in addition to the other data types.

 ## Examples
 Specific examples without any other python packages are not very helpful as native python classes usually don't need this kind of construction.
-So here is a simple example with some made up classes.
+So here is a simple example with some made-up classes.
-Assume the existance of `classes.py` in the working directory with the following content:
+Assume the existence of `classes.py` in the working directory with the following content:
 ```
 class ChildClass():
     def __init__(self, some_string: str, some_float: float, another_string: str) -> None: